DON'T OVERPAY FOR YOUR DIPLOMA PREP

 University is expensive – gaining an edge to help get there shouldn’t be.
 Our team of experienced professionals will ensure students learn the core content skills and specific exam techniques to maximize their achievement – and at a fee to class size ratio unmatched by any other service.

-RTD exam review courses start at $119 for 16-19 hours over three of four classes.
+RTD exam review courses start at $109.
 Select courses (such as Math 30-1) will have an instructional aide to assist students individually.

 Expertly Designed Courses